9 Things You Must Consider Before You Buy or Lease a Car Online

 Know exactly what you're buying

 Zoriy Birenboym, founder of e-AutoLease, says one of the most common mistakes made by online car shoppers is to quickly accept a low price.
-Yes, everyone wants a bargain, but buyers are sometimes surprised to learn what the dollar didn’t buy them, especially when leasing.
-“Sometimes you pay a bit more but you get much more,” he said.
-“We offer 24/7 concierge service to our customers.
-Yes, they pay a few dollars more but they receive much more customer service” than they would from other dealerships.”
+Yes, everyone wants a bargain, but buyers are sometimes surprised to learn what the dollar didn't buy them, especially when leasing.
+"Sometimes you pay a bit more but you get much more," he said.
+"We offer 24/7 concierge service to our customers.
+Yes, they pay a few dollars more but they receive much more customer service" than they would from other dealerships."
+These are important red flags to look for in a vehicle history report.

 Research Blue Book value